 HIAS has historically protected those fleeing violence, persecution and torture, defending them against deportation by securing humanitarian legal status and keeping families united through reunification.
 As refugees’ access to protection is increasingly restricted, HIAS’ U.S. legal program seeks to safeguard and increase rights for refugees and other displaced people upon their arrival to the U.S. and throughout their journey to citizenship.

-Though they have often suffered tremendously from trauma and torture, and have no way of paying for counsel, our clients do not have the right to appointed counsel for their immigration cases.
+Though they have often suffered tremendously from trauma and torture, and have no way of paying for counsel, immigrants do not have the right to appointed counsel for their immigration cases.
 Without counsel, many immigrants represent themselves, or do not even know that they have rights and are eligible for humanitarian relief.
-HIAS’ U.S. Legal team provides representation in deportation proceedings and in obtaining humanitarian visas and asylum, while also providing holistic support to our clients through wraparound services.
+HIAS’ U.S. Legal team provides pro bono representation in deportation proceedings and in obtaining humanitarian visas and asylum, while also providing holistic support to our clients through wraparound services.

 Holistic Services Model